 Like I always say to my patients, Endometriosis can make it harder to fall, but having the disease does not mean that you are automatically infertile, or will have trouble conceiving.
 This is why it is important to see someone who specialises in Fertility, not just a regular OB/GYN or a GP, and also specialises in the area of endometriosis.

-If you are having issues falling pregnant, please give my clinic a call.
-I can help you and assist you in receiving proper fertility evaluation and investigations and treatment moving forward.
+If you are having issues falling pregnant, please give my clinic a call and find out how my fertility program may be able to assist you.
+I can help you and assist you in receiving the proper fertility evaluation and investigations you should be getting.
 This is for the couple, not just the woman.
 Like I mentioned before, my multi-modality fertility program has helped and assisted over 12,500 babies into the world and it may be able to help you too.

 -No Stone Left Unturned